max630/git-rehi/README.md

 Done to some usable state.
 See the TODO.md for missing things.

 **SAFETY NOTES**: Note that it is an experimental software.
-You'd better have a backup if you run it at a valuable repository.
-I usually always have some temporary reference to the older head and inspect the result in gitk or otherwise before removing it.
-I also never use automatic gc (this script does not contain it also).
+You'd better have a backup if you run it at a valuable repository, for example it should be cloned somewhere.
+I also usually have some temporary reference to the older head and inspect the result in gitk or otherwise before removing it.
+And never use automatic gc (this script does not contain it also).

 ## Motivation